bitemlabs/spell/README.md

 ### ClojureScript usage

-Just like `defnt`, use the macro from `spell.instrument` when compiling to CLJS:
+Just like `tdefn`, use the macro from `spell.instrument` when compiling to CLJS:

 ```clj
 (ns my.app